IvanildoBorges/aluraFlix/README.md

-# aluraFlix
+# AluraFlix

-Projeto frontend de um streaming de video em React
+Construindo a interface do usuário do streamming de vídeo com ReactJS no frontend.